iamnexxed/Shot-Detection/README.md

 ------------------------------------------------------------------------
 ### Execution steps
+1. Clone the repo

+2. cd to the folder directory

-1. Create a virtual enviroment in your current project directory
+3. Create a virtual enviroment in the project directory
 ```
 python3 -m venv env
 ```

-2. Activate the environment
+4. Activate the environment
 ```
 source env/bin/activate
 ```

-3. Install the package requirements
+5. Install the package requirements
 ```
 pip install -r requirements.txt
 ```

-4. <b>Ensure that this project directory contains the "videos" folder with all the stroke videos</b>
+6. <b>Ensure that this project directory contains the "videos" folder with all the stroke videos</b>

-5. Make the shell script executable
+7. Make the shell script executable
 ```
 chmod +x process_mp4_files.sh
 ```

-6. Run the shell script
+8. Run the shell script
 ```
 ./process_mp4_files.sh
 ```